Handwritten ritual artifacts: emotional records, ritual pages, memory fragments — written by hand, one breath at a time.

 They’re not designed to impress.

-They’re designed to hold emotion in motion — written when it’s real, with the same pen you’ve carried for years, on paper that absorbs both the ink and the moment.
+I design them to hold emotion in motion — writting when it feels real, with the same pen I’ve carried for years, on paper that absorbs both the ink and the moment.

-Each artifact is a story fragment or ritual trace, written in your distinct hand: a mix of print and cursive, sometimes trembling, often annotated.
-These are not perfect.
-They are witnessed.
+Each artifact is a story fragment or ritual trace, written in my distinct hand: a mix of print and cursive, sometimes trembling, often annotated.
+These are not perfect, but witnessed.

 Medium & Process